zmbf0r3ns1cs/mac_int/README.md

 Users of mac_int will have the ability to utilize pre-researched data interpretation for desired correlations, potentially saving time in a DFIR investigation.
 Numerous forensic artifacts within macOS can reflect the same event in different ways, allowing the correlation of these related data fragments to be used to provide a better, more fluid story of events that occurred on the system.
 Calling on the SQLite output of mac_apt, mac_int will combine previously performed research and user interaction to build a clearly defined timeline, all relevant to the needs specified by the user.

 #### Features
-- Cross-Platform (runs on any OS with Python3)
+- Cross-Platform (runs on any OS with Python 3.x)
 - Intelligent "connective parsing" from mac_apt SQLite Database output
-- Interpreted data is displayed via HTML format for ease-of-use and readability
+- Interpreted data can be displayed via HTML format for ease-of-use and readability

 ### Getting Started